jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/type-and-arithmetic.rst

 There is an interesting difference from the CPython version, which has the signature ``float_neg(PyFloatObject *v)``.
-It is guaranteed that ``v`` will be a Python ``float``, but in the way we fill slots we cannot (as CPython does) arbitrarily cast the function signature, so we make the cast and catch the exception.
+The way we choose a ``PyType`` object guarantees that ``v`` will be a Python ``float``, but the way we fill slots does not allow us (as CPython is allowed) arbitrarily to cast the function signature.
+Instead, we make the cast here and catch the exception.
 Since it never happens
 (unless there is a bug in the implementation) perhaps we should raise an internal error,